njgibbon/njgibbon/README.md

 * I strongly advocate for continual, sustainable, incremental improvement as *generally* the best method to achieve any goal.
 * I'm a minimalist & am always looking to make things simpler, stabler, clearer & more impactful.

-Outside of computing I enjoy health :herb::muscle:, football :soccer:, reading :scroll: & lots of normal things :tv::cocktail:.
+Outside of computing I like dogs 🐕🐕‍🦺, health :herb::muscle:, football :soccer:, reading :scroll: & lots of normal things :tv::cocktail:.
 I'm mainly concerned about living a balanced life :balance_scale: where my time :watch: is aligned with my values.

 Thank you for taking the time! :beers: